VaibhavWorlikar/Market-Expansion-Analysis-/README.md

-S# Market Expansion Analysis for Japanese Car Company
+# Market Expansion Analysis for Japanese Car Company

 This project focuses on analyzing the potential market success of a Japanese car company in India.
 The company has been successful in Japan and aims to assess its prospects in the Indian market through data-driven insights.